High Arches

 Calf flexibility (gastrocnemius/soleus) and ankle mobility

-Proprioception and balance retraining for lateral instability
+Proprioception/balance retraining for lateral instability

 Intrinsic foot muscle conditioning

-Adjunct therapies
+Adjunct Therapies

-Strapping or bracing for sport or unstable terrain
+Strapping/bracing for sport or unstable terrain

 Shockwave therapy for chronic peroneal or insertional tendon pain

-Foot mobilisation therapy to improve joint mechanics when appropriate
+Foot Mobilisation Therapy to improve joint mechanics when appropriate

-Referral pathways
+Referral Pathways

-Neurology when neuromuscular disease is suspected
+Neurology when neuromuscular disease suspected

 High Arches – FAQs